synthdude/CM2Saas/README.md

 	>Run a **User Context impersonation Loop**, that will Unpublish / return ownership of Objects that belong to this User

-> Authors: Simon Matele & Simon Astakhov.
+> Authors: Simon Matele & Simon Astakhov

 > OEM EMEA Presales Team at Qlik
 >
 > [www.qlik.com](https://www.qlik.com)